eduardorasgado/CocoonAcademy/README.md

 # CocoonAcademy
-C++ implementation of an academy architecture using MVC and Data Storage.
+Modern C++ implementation of an online academy architecture using MVC design pattern, Data Storage and Unit Testing.